bassem931/Storefront-backend/README.md

-These are the environment variables to be defined: port (number) = the port for the server to listen on if not defined 3000 will be used as a default option postgres_host = the host to run the database on . during development localhost is used postgres_db = the name of the database postgres_db_test = the name of the testing database postgres_user = the name of the postgres user which will be used to access and edit the database
+These are the environment variables to be defined: port (number) = the port for the server to listen on if not defined 3000 will be used as a default option postgres_host = the host to run the database on . during development localhost is used port for database to run on = to configure the postgres database port. default is 5423 if another port used it will cause an error.To change port change postgres port on your system from postgres.conf postgres_db = the name of the database postgres_db_test = the name of the testing database postgres_user = the name of the postgres user which will be used to access and edit the database